 Other growth strategies for capital investments include:

-- Increasing your workforce to keep up with customer demand
+- Adjusting your workforce to keep up with new customer needs

 - Hiring a supplier to increase your inventory